CyberSource/cybersource-plugins-commercetools/docs/Docker-Container-in-AWS.md

 ## Loggers in AWS Cloudwatch

-To generate loggers in AWS cloudwatch service, Refer [Loggers-in-AWS-Cloudwatch](AWS-Serverless-Deployment.md#loggers-in-aws-cloudwatch)
+You can see all your logs in AWS Cloudwatch, for that you need to perform below steps.

+- Provide your AWS Access Key ID ,Secret Key and AWS Region Name in .env file.
+(Refer [API-Extension-Setup](API-Extension-Setup.md))
+- Pass the value as `true` for the ENV variable `PAYMENT_GATEWAY_ENABLE_CLOUD_LOGS` in .env file.(Refer [API-Extension-Setup](API-Extension-Setup.md))

 ## Troubleshoot
  - When using `docker compose up` command, if you get the following error "`pulling from host <accountId>.dkr.ecr.<region>.amazonaws.com failed with status code [manifests latest]: 403 Forbidden`", it means that authentication is expired.
-Refer [Authenticate-to-default-registry](#step2authenticate-to-your-default-registry) to authenticate again.
+Refer [Authenticate-to-default-registry](#step-2-authenticate-the-docker-cli-to-your-default-registry) to authenticate again.

  - It's better to use `PowerShell` if any of the above commands are not working or not retrieving the data in cmd terminal.